 Credit Card – A card issued by a bank or building society allowing the user to buy goods or deposit online on credit, which usually entails the holder paying the money back within a certain time frame or else being charged interest on outstanding amounts.

 Dankort – Dankort is the national debit card of Denmark and around 80% of all Danish people have a Dankort card.
 It is co-branded and allows Danish online shoppers to perform international transactions as if they were using a regular visa.

-EcoPayz – Based in England, EcoPayz is one of the longest standing digital wallet services in the world.
+ecoPayz – Registered in England and Wales, ecoPayz is one of the longest standing digital wallet services in the world.
 It allows safe and fast payment services to customers and bookmakers.
 Customers can top up virtual debit cards (provided by MasterCard) and use their card around the globe.

 eKonto – Is an attachment available through the Raiffeisen Bank in the Czech Republic and Slovakia.
 With eKonto, customers can make purchases in real time, with payment orders being created automatically.

 ELV – Elektronisches Lastschriftverfahren, is a German payment service.
 ELV is widely used in the country and connects the merchants with customers’ bank accounts.

 eNets – Is the most popular online payment gateway in Singapore.
 It is the only payment provider that offers Direct Debit in Singapore and is available with many bookmakers, particularly in Asia.